MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/using-plugins/chaining-functions.md

 ## Passing data to prompts with `input`
 Semantic Kernel was designed in the spirit of UNIX's piping and filtering capabilities.
-To replicate this behavior, we've added a special variable called `input` into the kernel's context object that allows you to stream output from one semantic function to the next.
+To replicate this behavior, we've added a special variable called `input` into the kernel's context object that allows you to stream output from one prompt to the next.

 ![Passing data with $input in Semantic Kernel](../../media/semantic-kernel-chains.png)